Terraform the Hard Way

 Common approach

 The common approach is whichever of these mechanisms a team grabbed first — Git submodules and git subtree are the two most common, with vendor-pull scripts and package-manager-style tools filling out the rest.
 Any of them works.
-But the problem with this is that there are now two different fetch behaviors in the system — child modules pulled by init on every run, and root modules pulled by whatever mechanism you chose on whatever cadence it runs — and they have to be kept in version-pinning sync with each other across every laptop and every runner.
-Drift between those two paths is the failure mode, not the choice of tool.
+The mechanism has to keep the same version pinned consistently across every laptop and every runner; the failure mode is drift between those copies, not the choice of tool itself.

 Add a remote root module to your platform repo: